-alpha channel The image's channel carrying the transparency information.
+alpha channel An image channel that carries transparency information.
 An image already has three channels: red, green and blue (RGB).
 The alpha channel is the fourth channel (RGBA).
 The matte, or the transparency information, is stored in this fourth channel.
 An image without an alpha channel is always opaque. animatic A movie with sound that is developed from the storyboard.
 The storyboard panel is exposed for the duration of the scene and at times, the characters are placed on a trajectory to indicate motion.
 The camera moves are also animated.
 The animatic is used to determine the rhythm of a project and provides a good overview of the project before beginning production. animation A simulation of movement created by displaying a series of pictures or frames. anime An animation style known for its sinister and dark feel; popular in Japan. arc Action rarely occurs in a straight-forward manner; rather it typically unfolds in what storytellers refer to as an arc.
-The purpose of a story arc is to move a character or a situation from one state or scenario to the next. aspect ratio The relationship between the width and height dimensions for any scene, frame or film format.
+The purpose of a story arc is to move a character or situation from one state or scenario to the next. aspect ratio The relationship between the width and height dimensions for any scene, frame or film format.
 Television ratio is 4:3 and widescreen ratio is 16:9. auto-feed An automated method of feeding drawings into a scanner in which multiple drawings are stacked into a sheet feeder.
 When the scanner is activated, the drawings are scanned consecutively, without further user intervention. automatic lip-sync detection Automatically mapping drawings in an element to the mouth chart generated for a sound.
-This can save time when lip-syncing a voice track.
-An imaginary line around which an object rotates.
-For 2D graphics, there are two axes: X: Horizontal axis Y: Vertical For 3D graphics, there are three axes: X: Horizontal Y: Vertical Z: Depth background The part of a scene that is farthest to the rear.
+This can save time when lip-syncing a voice track. axis An imaginary line around which an object rotates.
+For 2D graphics, there are two axes: X (horizontal and Y (vertical).
+For 3D graphics, there are three axes: X (horizontal, Y (vertical) and Z (depth). background The part of a scene that is farthest to the rear.
 The background is the artwork, or decor, against which the animation takes place.
 Bézier A method of defining curved lines invented by French mathematician Pierre Bézier.
 A Bézier curve is a mathematical or parametric curve.
-Bézier curves use at least three points to define a curve.
-In Toon Boom, a function can be hooked to a Bézier curve and vary along with the curve value information.
-Bézier curves are also very useful in vector graphics.
-They are used to model smooth curves and can be scaled indefinitely. bitmap An image composed of pixels with a single resolution (size).
+Bézier curves use at least three points to define a curve. bitmap An image composed of pixels with a single resolution (size).
 If it is enlarged too much, it will lose definition and pixels will begin to appear.
 This is known as pixelation . breakdown In cut-out animation, breakdown is the action of breaking a character into pieces to create a puppet with articulations.
-To break down a character, the artist cuts part, such as hands and arms, from the character's model and pastes them in separate layers.
+To break down a character, the artist cuts parts, such as the hands and arms, from the character's model and pastes them in separate layers.
 Next, the joints are fixed and the pivots set.
-Dieakuowii In traditional animation, a breakdown is an animation pose generally found between two key poses.
-The key poses are the main poses in an animation and the breakdowns are secondary poses, ones that help to describe the motion and the rotation curve. camera shake Camera shake occurs in a scene when the camera moves slightly and quickly in several directions.
-This gives the impression of an impact, vibration or, for example, bumps on the road. caption In a storyboard, a caption is a text field containing dialogue, effects, sound, or slugging information. cel In traditional animation, a cel, also known as a celluloid , is a transparent sheet on which the animation is inked and painted before being sent to the camera.
-The picture's outline is drawn on the front of the cel and then coloured along the back.
-In Toon Boom, a cel is an individual space encountered in an Xsheet's column, from which you can expose a drawing or a function's coordinate. character design Each character in an animated film is drawn from multiple angles in poster-style format, called a model sheet , which serves as a reference for the animators. clean up After rough drawings have been tested and approved, all the noise in the image (excess lines, notes, etc) is removed to create final drawings which can be inked, painted and shot.
-The cleanup process refers to either tracing a clean line over a rough drawing to achieve the final version, or removing dirt and extra lines left by the scanning process. СМҮК Cyan, Magenta, Yellow, Black.
-Refers to the process used by printers to define colour on the printed page. colour card A Colour Card is a solid colour card that is the same size as the camera.
-The Colour Card can be used to fill the background with a solid colour when there is no background image included.